 The National Cyber Security Center judged that, although Huawei is a designated ‘high-risk vendor,’ it would be possible to work with them as long as strict risk-management rules were in place.
 However, soon after this announcement, the US restricted Huawei from using chips based on American designs in any of its devices and equipment.
 This decision threatened to cut off Huawei’s access to semiconductors, which would starve its production, and force it to use less trustworthy models.
 Given Huawei’s prevalence in the tech market, this could be a blow to the security of consumers as much as to the company itself.

 The UK sanctions placed on Huawei mean a couple of things for the company.
 Huawei was granted restricted access to build non-core infrastructure within the 5G network in Britain.
-But, Huawei could not hold more than 35% of the market share and was blocked from accessing the most sensitive parts of the network.
+But, Huawei could not hold more than 35 per cent of the market share and was blocked from accessing the most sensitive parts of the network.
 The government was warned by phone companies, such as BT and Vodafone, that suddenly completely stripping Huawei tech out of the network would be a costly venture and significantly disrupt network connection for the population.
 Instead, a compromise was reached: to phase out all Huawei infrastructure in the UK’s 5G network by 2027.

 Huawei smartphone privacy